 How does Asset Retirement Obligation Work?

-The restorations expenses are incurred at the end of the useful life of the asset but a discounted liability is created on the balance sheet along with a corresponding asset right after the construction or initiation of the project or when the fair value of the restoration can be determined.
-This liability is then increased at a fixed rate gradually to match the expected obligation at the end of the life of the asset.
+The restoration expenses are incurred at the end of the useful life of the asset, but a discounted liability is created on the balance sheet along with a corresponding asset right after the construction or initiation of the project or when the fair value of the restoration can be determined.
+This liability is then gradually increased at a fixed rate to match the expected obligation at the end of the asset’s life.

 The recognition and accounting of asset retirement obligations are published by the Financial Accounting Standards Board (FASB) in the United States and by the International Financial Reporting Standards in the rest of the world.
 These institutions provide detailed guidelines on the treatment of Asset Retirement Obligations.

-For the right measurement of the liability, the company must determine the fair value of the liability when it incurs it and if the fair value of the liability cannot be determined, the liability should be recognized at a later date when the fair value becomes available.
-Prompt recognition of the liability can be very useful for stakeholders as these liabilities are high-value liabilities and their recognition shows a better picture of the liabilities.
+For the right liability measurement, the company must determine the liability’s fair value when it incurs it.
+If the fair value of the liability cannot be determined, the liability should be recognized at a later date when the fair value becomes available.
+Prompt recognition of the liability can benefit stakeholders as they are high-value liabilities, and their recognition shows a better picture of the liabilities.

 Accounting for Asset Retirement Obligation

-Accounting for Asset Retirement obligation requires to recognize the present value of the expected retirement expenses to be recognized as a liability and fixed asset.
+Accounting for Asset Retirement obligation requires recognizing the present value of the expected retirement expenses to be recognized as a liability and fixed asset.
 The interest rate used for discounting is the risk-free rate adjusted for the effect of the entity’s credit standing.
-The liability is then increased every year at the risk-free rate and measured at subsequent periods for the change in expected cost.
-The increase in liability is recognized as accretion expense on the income statement and is calculated by multiplying the liability amount by the risk-free rate.
+The liability is then increased yearly at the risk-free rate and measured at subsequent periods for the change in expected cost.
+The increase in liability is recognized as an accretion expense on the income statement and is calculated by multiplying the liability amount by the risk-free rate.
 Any change in the expected expense is adjusted to the liability balance after every revision.
-The asset recognized on the balance sheet is depreciated and the expense is recorded on the income statement.
+The asset recognized on the balance sheet is depreciated, and the expense is recorded on the income statement.